mcrw27/antra-bms-monitor/README.md

 ## Supported Devices

-- Pylontech US2000/US3000 battery systems
 - Basen battery systems
-- Other BMS systems using the Antra/Pylontech protocol
+- Other BMS systems using the Antra/Basen protocol
 - Any battery system with compatible sensors for the energy tracking functionality

 ## Installation